kathteam/kath-v0.2-alpha/app/front_end/README.md

 ## Step 2: Set Up Your Development Environment

 1. **Open VS Code:**:
-    - Install Visual Studio Code if you haven’t already.
+    - Install Visual Studio Code if you havent already.
 Download it from [here](https://code.visualstudio.com/).

 2. **Open Your Project Folder:**
    - In the VS Code window, open the Command Palette again (`Ctrl+Shift+P`).